Read about Tig & Nichola’s experience as Dietitians within the NHS and working in private practice. They also share testimonials from clients.

 She is an experienced Dietitian, having worked for more than 9 years in the NHS.
 She has a wide range of clinical experience, knowledge and skills predominantly within gastroenterology and cancer.

-Nichola provides advice and support for health conditions such as Coeliac Disease, IBS, food intolerances she know the importance of how good nutrition can improve health, manage symptoms, improve quality of life and positively impact mental health.
+Nichola provides advice and support for health conditions such as Diverticular Disease, IBS, Inflammatory Bowel Disease, gastric & colorectal cancer.
+Nichola knows the importance of how good nutrition can improve health, manage symptoms, improve quality of life and positively impact mental health.

-Nichola is trained on the use of a low FODMAP diet for Irritable Bowel Syndrome IBS by Monash University.
+Nichola has undertaken further training at Monash University in the use of a low FODMAP diet for Irritable Bowel Syndrome (IBS).

 She is passionate about enabling people to overcome critical illness and support them through treatment.